 - 1.1 The College is committed to operating in an ethical and principled way.
 The aim of this policy and procedure is to provide employees and workers (referred to as 'workers' in this policy) with information about how to raise genuine concerns of suspected bribery, breaches of the law and other serious wrongdoings. - 1.2 The College encourages workers to raise genuine concerns about suspected wrongdoing at the earliest practicable stage.
 This policy and procedure is intended to provide safeguards to enable members of staff to raise genuine concerns about malpractice in connection with the College without fear of reprisals, even if they turn out to be mistaken. - 1.3 This policy and procedure also seeks to balance the need to allow a culture of openness against the need to protect other workers against vexatious allegations or allegations which are not well-founded. - 1.4 The principles of openness and accountability which underpin legislation protecting whistle-blowers are reflected in this policy and procedure.
-The College is also committed to ensuring compliance with the Bribery Act 2010. - 1.5 This policy and procedure also aims to encourage workers to raise genuine concerns through internal College procedures without fear of adverse repercussions being taken against them.
+The College is also committed to ensuring compliance with any legal obligation, including those in relation to bribery and corruption and tax evasion facilitation. - 1.5 This policy and procedure also aims to encourage workers to raise genuine concerns through internal College procedures without fear of adverse repercussions being taken against them.
 The law allows workers to raise such concerns externally and this policy informs workers how they can do so.
 However, a failure to raise a concern under this procedure may result in a disclosure losing its protected status under the law.